-For models 4500 litres and above, the capacity of each bin will vary because of the ability to change bin dividers so that different rates of each product can be applied with the capacity of each bin calculated and calibrated so that all bins empty close to the same time.
-Refer Page 3.22 and 3.23

-The bin is deemed full the correct listed litreage capacity when the product reaches the bin opening.
-Pushing product into the corners of the bin while continuing fill will the increase capacity of each
+The capacity of each bin will vary because of the ability to change bin dividers so that different rates of each product can be applied with the capacity of each bin calculated and calibrated so that all bins empty close to the same time.
+Refer Page 3.22 and 3.23 bin is deemed full to the correct listed litreage capacity when the product reaches the bin opening.
+Pushing product into the corners of the bin while continuing fill will increase the capacity of each bin